 A noteworthy additional business activity is anything relating to the blockchain.
 Distributed ledger technologies are not excluded from SEIS/EIS, however, we have found in the past that, at the Advance Assurance stage excessive and unnecessary usage have lead HMRC to reject applications on the basis of being unclear on the business activity.
 (This goes as far as HMRC having once interpreted a Food Waste Company to be a financial institution, due to their pitch deck!)

-Here at SeedLegals, it’s not often see companies which operate close to the definitions of the excluded activities above.
+Here at SeedLegals, it’s not often we see companies that operate close to the definitions of the excluded activities above.

 However - where our company has a relationship with any of the markets mentioned above, for example in the fintech space or for tech companies which service the business areas above, it is crucial that your business plan is very clear on the details of why your trade expects to meet the SEIS/EIS eligibility criteria.